 Inspections and Investigations

-All new applicants are inspected by a GLA officer to make sure they meet the licensing standards.
+All new applicants are inspected by a GLAA officer to make sure they meet the licensing standards.

 Licence holders may also have a compliance inspection as part of a random check or following a risk assessment.